o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ## Enable prefab overrides

 To enable prefab overrides in Entity Outliner, you must set the `ed_enableOutlinerOverrideManagement` console variable (CVar) to "true".
-Although you *can* set this in the **Console Variables Editor**, this feature is not currently changeable while the Editor is running, so it must be set before the Editor starts, via a settings registry file.
-You will also want to enable the `ed_enableInspectorOverrideManagement` flag, so that you can edit overrides in the Inspector.
-You should create a settings registry file with the following contents:
+Although you *can* set this in the **Console Variables Editor**, this feature is not currently changeable while the Editor is running.
+Therefore, it must be set before the Editor starts, via a settings registry file:

 ```JSON
 {